 If you enroll, St. Luke’s Maternal Child Health Care Coordinator will schedule an appointment to meet with you.
 From then on, the Care Coordinator will:

 - Help set up necessary appointments (OBGYN, primary care doctor or others)

 - Offer referrals for other services at St. Luke’s and in the community

 - Coordinate discharge planning after baby is born

-- Check in with mom by phone calls and text messages
+- Check in with you via phone calls

-- Help ensure the best possible outcome for both mom and baby
+- Help ensure the best possible outcome for both you and baby

-Mom and baby will remain in the program until baby’s first birthday.
+You will remain in the program until your baby’s first birthday.
 This helps make sure each mom has the support and resources needed throughout this new phase of her life.

 St. Luke’s does not require a referral for this service.

-If you have any questions about this program or would like to enroll, contact St. Luke’s Maternal Child Health Coordinator, Amber Martens, RN at 218.249.3783.
+If you have any questions about this program or would like to enroll, contact St. Luke’s Maternal Child Health Care Coordinator at 218.249.3783.